lisprolog/jdbcFirst/README.md

-# jdbcFirstTry
+# jdbcFirst
 This was supposed to become a Java/postgresql program to schedule employees

-I copy/pasted a java calendar program, discussed with my "client" the specifications.
-Then I changed some parts of the calendar to fit my clients requirements and connected it with a postgresql database.
+I looked up a java calendar program, changed some parts to fit certain requirements and connected it with a postgresql database.
-My calendar had a direct connection to the database.

 Apache POI Excel successfully tested.